MoneyTools/MyMoney.Net/docs/Accounts/InvestmentAccounts.md

 ### Portfolio Tab
 Once the security information with stock splits is setup using the [Securities](../Basics/Securities.md) view and current prices are available (either downloaded automatically using [Stock Quote Services](StockQuoteServices.md), or entered by hand in the Securities view), you can use the second tab of your Investment account called "Portfolio".
 This tab provides a report just for this account listing the holdings in that account (ignoring similar holdings in other accounts).
 See [Investment Portfolio](../Reports/InvestmentPortfolio.md) for details on what is in this report.
+You can change the date in the date picker in the heading to see historical values.

 ![](../Images/Investment%20Accounts3.png)